Romance in the Rain: Supporting cast

 One of Zhenhua's officers and most trusted person, Li Zhengde is also a retired soldier and living a quiet life in Shanghai.
-Originally he was an assistant to the Lu family, Li Zhengde and his family left after discovering Keyun's pregnancy.
-For several years, Li Zhengde and his family were financially assisted by Yiping's mother, Wenpei, despite her own financial difficulty.
+Originally he is an assistant to the Lu family; Li Zhengde and his family leave after discovering Keyun's pregnancy.
+For several years, Li Zhengde and his family are financially assisted by Yiping's mother, Wenpei, despite her own financial difficulty.
 Later Yiping takes a job as a singer in "Grand Shanghai" nightclub to support the family of Li Zhengde as well as herself and her mother.